kashw2/My-Brain/SES/QFESAID.md

 #### Vector borne

-Vector borne illnesses are Human illnesses caused by parasites, viruses and bacteria that are trans
+Vector borne illnesses are Human illnesses caused by parasites, viruses and bacteria that are transmitted by vectors, common examples include but are not limited to:

+- Malaria
+- Dengue
+- Japanese Encephalitis

+A **Vector** is an organism that can function as a carrier or transmitter of an illness.

+##### Standard Precautions

+The following steps can be taken to reduce the likelihood of infection:

+1. Washing hands
+2. Covering exposed cuts
+3. Wearing disposable gloves
+4. Changing gloves between treatment of casualties
+5. Using a mask
+6. Wearing eye protection
+7. Not eating or drinking in first aid areas while providing treatment or care

+---
+### Needle stick injury